 An ideal spot, fulfilling all requirements, was found in Theodore Wirth Park (then known as Glenwood Park), the largest park area in Minneapolis, and one interspersed with hills and valley and possessed of great natural beauty.
 To the original tract comprising about three acres, additional area was added from time to time, until at present the garden totals 20 acres fenced in and receiving intense maintenance and protected by the surrounding sanctuary of about forty acres.”

 That last statement is somewhat odd, as the only fenced area at the time was the current configuration of the Garden, excluding the one acre addition of 1993.
 Fourteen acres is the better number.
 At one time Eloise referred to having 20 acres and also 25 acres, but that included the north meadow where the Mallard Pool was located, which area was abandoned in 1944.
-[See Mallard Pool article (PDF).]
+[See article "open water in the wetland.]

-The Annual Meeting of The Friends of the Wild Flower Garden was held in the Garden, on Saturday May 12th, 1973, in the Martha Crone Shelter, 24 people attending including a future editor of The Fringed Gentian™ (in 1975), Evie Chadbourn and (as of 2018) one of our longest serving members - Marilyn Rohlfing, who joined the Friends in 1972.
+The Annual Meeting of the Friends of the Wild Flower Garden was held in the Garden, on Saturday May 12th, 1973, in the Martha Crone Shelter, 24 people attending including a future editor of The Fringed Gentian™ (in 1975), Evie Chadbourn and one of our longest serving members (until 2020 when she passed away) - Marilyn Rohlfing, who joined the Friends in 1972.